Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 Nozawa Onsen Ski Resort

 Along with the hot springs, Nozawa Onsen Village's most famous attraction is < Nozawa Onsen Ski Resort>.
-Celebrating its 100th anniversary in 2023, this ski resort has 44 slopes centered on Mt.
+Celebrating its 100th anniversary in 2023, this ski resort has 44 slopes centered on the 1,650-meter-high Mount Kenashi and facing the hot spring resort area.

 Some of the gondolas have skeleton-type floors and others have designs of Nasky, the < Nozawa Onsen Ski Resort>character, so it will be fun to see which one comes along.